imagekit-developer/imagekit-react/README.md

 ## Error Handling

 You can use `ErrorBoundary` to handle errors anywhere in their child component tree.
-Log those errors or display a fallback UI instead of the component tree that crashed.
+Log those errors or display a fallback UI instead of the crashed component tree.
 For example:

 ```js
 // urlEndpoint should be present in IKImage or parent IKContext component; otherwise, it will throw an error.
 For example: